ylz15/Controls_Technical_Interview_Jingfen_Wang/Part_2/README.md

 ## Candidate Action Items:

-1. Given the provided datasets, create a basic implementation for 1 of the following functions:
+1. Given the provided datasets and the file of helper functions, create a basic implementation for 1 of the following functions:
 	- predictAnkleTorque
 	- detectWalking
 	- isUserInStance